mBartoldus/lowercase_v/README.md

 ## 1. v(...)

 v() returns an object that extends Float32Array.
-You can pass it a single number to get the zero vector of that dimension.
+Passing a single number returns the zero vector of that dimension.

 	v(2) // returns [0,0]
 	v(3) // returns [0,0,0]